 - After a short while your blood sugar level will be displayed on the meter.
-Modern devices can save the measurements along with the date and time, and transfer this information to a computer or smartphone.
-If this is not possible, you could write the measurements down in a special diary.
+Modern devices can save the measurements along with the date and time, and this information can be transferred to a computer or smartphone.
+If this isn't possible, it's a good idea to write the measurements down in a special diary or app, for instance.

-It can be helpful to read up about the different available glucose meters and how to use them before getting a new one.
-It is important to be able to manage the device easily in everyday situations.
+It can be helpful to read up about the various available devices and how to use them properly before getting a new glucose meter.
+It must be easy to use in everyday life.

-Slight fluctuations in blood sugar levels are completely normal and also happen on a daily basis in people who do not have diabetes.
-Blood sugar levels are influenced by things like what – and how much – we eat and drink, how much we exercise, and what medications we take.
-Depending on whether blood sugar levels are measured on an empty stomach or after a meal, they vary between 3.3 and 7.8 mmol/L (about 60 and 140 mg/dL) in healthy people.
+It is completely normal for blood sugar levels to go up and down a little.
+This also happens in people who don't have diabetes.
+The amount of sugar in your blood is influenced by things like what you eat and drink, how much exercise you get, and what medications you take.
+Depending on whether blood sugar levels are measured on an empty stomach or immediately after a meal, they vary between 3.3 and 7.8 mmol/l (about 60 and 140 mg/dl) in people who don't have diabetes.
 There are no clear-cut boundaries between the normal range of blood sugar and high or low blood sugar.

 Blood sugar: Normal range between hyperglycemia and hypoglycemia